The 2019 Race – How To Conduct Effective Marketing

-EOY.
+EOY or End Of Year.
 Pretty awesome…or pretty daunting.
 Either way, it’s the end of a cycle and the beginning of another.
-I’d like to help you purposefully come up with a strategy for next year, by learning and focusing on the right skills, and if you don’t have time, then allowing a professional to help you with it!
+I’d like to help you purposefully come up with a strategy for next year on How To Conduct Effective Marketing, by learning and focusing on the right skills, and if you don’t have time, then allowing a professional to help you with it!

 The Right Soccer Skills